 1945 sketch published in the Omaha Star.

-They were part of an experimental Japanese offensive in the final months of World War II.
+The bomb was part of an experimental Japanese offensive in the final months of World War II.
 They launched over 9,000 hoping that they would cause widespread panic and media attention which, in turn, would allow them to chart a course for future attacks.
 Nearly 300 of those balloons made it as far as the United States.
 Several made it as far inland as Nebraska including Schuyler, Burwell, Chadron and Omaha.

 The plaque outside of eCreamery on 50th and Underwood Ave.